paavohuhtala/saituri-9000/readme.md

 4. Open http://localhost:1234 in your browser

 Backend is automatically restarted on changes.
 Frontend will hot reload on changes.

+### Testing

+Saituri supports integration / browser tests using Playwright.
+Tests require Docker Compose, because they run against a real PostgreSQL instance.
+Test scripts build, start and stop the necessary infrastructure automatically.

+There are two different ways to run the tests:
+- `yarn test:e2e:ci`
+  - This runs the tests once and prints the results to the terminal.
+There is some overhead in starting and stopping the infrastructure, so this is better suited for CI than for local development.
+- `yarn test:e2e:ui`
+  - This command starts the necessary infrastructure and then Playwright in [UI mode](https://playwright.dev/docs/test-ui-mode).
+The UI makes it easy to create and debug tests, and it supports running tests in watch mode.
+Backend, frontend and test code is automatically reloaded on changes, though tests are only re-run on changes to test code.
+The UI starts as a separate Chromium instance.

+Tests are run in GitHub Actions as a part of the CI pipeline.
+Error traces are uploaded as artifacts, and after downloading they can be viewed using `yarn playwright show-trace [filename]`.

 ## Production